jaeman308/SpaceMan_Guess_the_PLanet/README.md

 - Timer function: to show how much time they player has.
 - Reset button: allowing the game to be back to init game.
 - Update message: to either tell the play guess again won or lost.
+- letter butttons of the aphlabet to input the user guess.

 ### **Event Listeners:**

-- Click event listener to allow the player to input guess
+- Click event listener to allow the player to input guess that are connect to the alpahbet letters.
 - Click event listener for the reset button